chaseruskin/orbit/docs/src/reference/configuration.md

 fileset.CPPF = "{{ orbit.tb.name }}.cpp"
 ```

 If an inline table is the value of a custom key in the `fileset` section, then it requires the `patterns` field to be an array of strings that represent the different file patterns for this fileset.
-The optional `recursive` field accepts a boolean that when enabled, will apply the fileset patterns to all ips in the dependency graph.
+The optional `recursive` field accepts a boolean that when enabled, will apply the fileset patterns to all projects in the dependency graph.

 ``` toml
 [[target]]